FxxxdChicken/onedayCoding1/README.md

 -  creat-react-app ( cli )
 -  react debugging tool ( chrome extension )
 -  bootstrap
--  `git-pages` - If you make the brand name, it will be created automatically.
+-  `git-pages` - If you make the branch name, Static page will be created automatically.
 -  `glean` - This makes refactoring easy.  ( VS code extension )